digital-medicine-research-group-UNAV/SARVI/README.md

 7. `paths`

-> 6. and 7. are only necessary when executing in command style
+> 6. and 7. are only necessary when executing in package style

 ## Order to execute